advancingu/SfDocker/README.md

 There is a `worker-dev` images that extends `worker-base` that adds development functionality such as Xdebug.

-There is a `worker-prod` image that extends `worker-base` and bakes a Symfony project into the container for easy deployment.
+There is a `worker-prod` image that extends `worker-base` and bakes a Symfony project into the container.
+This image can be easily deployed as an immutable throwaway instance of the entire application.
+This image is built with `worker-prod/build-release.sh`.

 Environment variables are used to control behavior of processes inside the container.